webJose/wj.ObjectComparer/README.md

 }
 ```

 The above code is simple and keep model code clean.
-It is also the only option if you do not have access to modify the model's code in order to use attributed scanning.
+It is also the recommended option if you do not have access to modify the model's code in order to use attributed scanning.
+There is another method:  Fluent configuration does not require pre-registration of a data type, as it will scan the type on demand, but the current implementation does not cache the result, so performance hits will be seen every time a comparer is created via fluent configuration unless the data type is registered with the scanner.

-Speaking of which, attributed scanning is super simple and allows you to cover multiple models in an assembly with a single line of code.
+Speaking of attributed scanning, attributed scanning is super simple and allows you to cover multiple models in an assembly with a single line of code.
 The only drawback is that it requires access to the source code of the data types being compared.
 This may not always be a possibility.

 First, apply the `ScanForPropertyComparisonAttribute` attribute to any data types that will be compared.